 Are you Resisting Reality?

-Have you read the book by Byron Katie, “Loving What is”?
-In her book, she talks about how people suffer because they constantly argue with reality, and can’t accept what is.
+Have you read Byron Katie’s book, “Loving What Is”?
+In her book, she discusses how people often suffer because they constantly argue with reality and struggle to accept what is.

 Arguing with reality keeps us stuck!

 Resisting or arguing with reality is the act of denying the truth of a situation, rejecting what’s happening, wanting things to be different.

 When we resist reality, we battle against the present moment, which can manifest into unproductive thoughts and behaviors.

 It can blind us to solutions and growth opportunities, hindering our ability to find inner peace.

 The More we Resist, the More we Suffer!

 - Blaming external circumstances for our challenges, instead of taking responsibility for our responses.

 The more we resist, the more we suffer, and become disconnected from the truth of our experiences.

 When faced with challenges, it’s natural to resist reality.